 Please note due to the great demand for our programmes early applications are assessed when received and dealt with promptly.
 Therefore it is advisable to make early applications for an early response.
 If you do not yet have your final degree results this will not hinder your application as we are happy to issue conditional offer letters in such circumstances.

-Any places that may then be remaining will be alloted to suitable applicants with an Honours Degree in Business, overall 2.2 grade
+• Any places that may then be remaining will be allotted to suitable applicants with an Honours Degree in Business, overall 2.2 grade

-Applicants whose first language is not English should also note that the minimum English language proficiency requirement for this course is IELTS 6.5 or an equivalent grade achieved in another Institute recognised certificate.
-For a full list of accepted certificates please see the following link: DIT English Requirements
+• Applicants whose first language is not English, please note that the minimum English language proficiency requirement for this course is IELTS 6.5 or an equivalent grade achieved in another Institute recognised certificate.

 The target audience for this pre-experience and postgraduate qualification is primarily graduate students who wish to build on their existing learning and have an aspiration to reach a senior management position in an international business.
 We envisage that graduates of the course are likely to be attracted into a diverse range of International Business environments, including international markets management, international management, international marketing, international operations management, enterprise management, general management, cross cultural management, managing subsidiaries, cross cultural product and brand management and international finance and economics roles.
 There is also a range of opportunities in the public sector; analytical and promotional roles would be available to the participants in enterprise/industrial agencies and in the educational sector.
 The career path chosen by the participant will depend on the graduate's background and the topic chosen for the dissertation.